tier4/AwsimRvizPlugins/README.md

 Rviz plugins for operating AWSIM environment.

 The following features are implemented:
-- 2dPoseTeleport: Teleport AWSIM EGO pose from Rviz GUI tool
+- 2dPoseTeleport: Teleport AWSIM EGO using Rviz GUI tool

 ## Features

 ### 2DPoseTeleport
-Set AWSIM EGO pose from Rviz GUI tool.
+Teleport AWSIM EGO using Rviz GUI tool.

 `rviz_common::Tool` named `awsim_rviz_plugins/2dPoseTeleport` is implemented.
 `awsim_rviz_plugins/2dPoseTeleport` gets position and orientation by dragging on the map displayed in Rviz, and publishes those as a `/awsim/awsim_rviz_plugins/pose_teleport/pose_with_covariance` topic (as `geometry_msgs::msg::PoseWithCovarianceStamped`).